Group name: Hampshire

 This group is a part of Hampshire Area.

 Our activities include:

-Our groups help local people enjoy walking and protect the places we all love to walk.
-Most groups organise regular walks led by local experts – a great way to get outside, make new friends and discover how walking boosts your health and happiness.
-You’re very welcome to try walking with us, or to get involved in looking after paths and green spaces and opening up new places to explore.
+Our groups help people to enjoy walking and to protect the places we all love to walk.
+We organise regular walks led by local experts – a great way to get outside, make new friends and discover how walking boosts your fitness, health and happiness.
+You’re very welcome to try walking with us, or to get involved in looking after paths and the countryside.

-- a short leisurely (3-5 mile) fairly local walk on alternate Saturday mornings,
+- a short (4-6 mile) fairly local walk each Saturday morning,

 - two walks each Sunday - a shorter (5-9 mile) walk, and a longer (9-13) mile walk